Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 The Times of India, 25th November 2010

-Vadodara: Police have arrested one person in connection with Nandesari-GIDC fire incident that claimed one life and left seven injured.
-C M Jhalani, security manager of KDAC Chem Private Ltd, was arrested as he was responsible for the factory’s security and safety.
-A police complaint was registered against four persons including owner of KDAC on Monday night.
+Vadodara: Police have arrested one person in connection with the Nandesari-GIDC fire incident that claimed one life and left seven injured.
+C M Jhalani, the security manager of KDAC Chem Private Ltd, was arrested as he was responsible for the factory's security and safety.
+A police complaint was registered against four persons, including the owner of KDAC, on Monday night.

-The cops have registered offence of culpable homicide not amounting to murder under IPC section 304 and others which included vitiating atmosphere so as to make it noxious to health.
-The other accused have been identified as owner Dhansukh Gaur, Kamal Chandani and K K Patel.
+The cops have registered an offence of culpable homicide not amounting to murder under IPC section 304 and others, which included vitiating the atmosphere to make it noxious to health.
+The other accused have been identified as owner Dhansukh Gaur, Kamal Chandani, and K K Patel.
 “We will seek remand of Jhalani from a local court on Wednesday.
 He was arrested as he was responsible for the security of the factory premises,” said Chhani police inspector T P Parmar.

-“We will arrest the other accused soon as investigations are on,” Parmar added.
-Jagdish Gohil, an employee of the KDAC was killed when several blasts ripped through the company’s plant on Monday morning.
-Police officials and officers of Directorate, Industrial Health and Safety (DISH) Department are jointly investigating the reasons behind the accident.
+“We will arrest the other accused soon as investigations are ongoing,” Parmar added.
+Jagdish Gohil, an employee of KDAC, was killed when several blasts ripped through the company's plant on Monday morning.
+Police officials and officers of the Directorate, Industrial Health and Safety (DISH) Department are jointly investigating the reasons behind the accident.

-The incident spread panic in Nandesari-GIDC that houses hundreds of chemical units.
+The incident spread panic in Nandesari-GIDC, which houses hundreds of chemical units.
 About 20 factories located in the vicinity of KDAC suffered damages due to the blasts and fire.
-When the first blast occurred, most of the workers rushed out of the factory even as Gohil stayed back to close the valve of the boiler.
-However, a second blast flung Gohil in air and his badly charred body was recovered some time later by firebrigade officials.
+When the first blast occurred, most of the workers rushed out of the factory, even as Gohil stayed back to close the valve of the boiler.
+However, a second blast flung Gohil into the air, and his badly charred body was recovered some time later by fire brigade officials.

 “The incident has again raised issues of safety in industrial areas.
-The government just doesn’t understand the hazards of chemical disaster.
-If reports prepared after such accidents are not taken seriously, citizens might face face worse tragedies than the Bhopal gas leakage,” said environment activist, Rohit Prajapati.
-“I had demanded details of accidents in chemical units, reports made after the accidents and action taken by the government from Gujarat State Disaster Management Authority in June this year under the RTI Act.
+The government just doesn't understand the hazards of chemical disasters.
+If reports prepared after such accidents are not taken seriously, citizens might face worse tragedies than the Bhopal gas leakage,” said environment activist Rohit Prajapati.
+“I had demanded details of accidents in chemical units, reports made after the accidents, and action taken by the government from the Gujarat State Disaster Management Authority in June this year under the RTI Act.
 But, my application was directed to another department.
-I’m yet to get any information,” Prajapati added.
+I'm yet to get any information,” Prajapati added.

 LACHHMAN